AlfredA93/AlgebraPenguins/README.md

 ## Design
 ------

-- The Design for this website was inspired by my high school education.
-During my highschool maths lessons, classmates who didn’t like algebra decided that they would call it penguins instead, to make it more likeable and approachable.
+- The Design for this website was inspired by my time at high school.
+During my maths lessons, classmates who didn’t like algebra decided that they would call it *penguins* instead, to make it more likeable and approachable.
 - This inspired me to draw a penguin image using Adobe Fresco.
 - The font chosen are two that felt both comfy and fun, yet also clear and simple to read, to keep it accessible.
     - The fonts chosen were Gill Sans from Adobe Fresco and Kanit from Google Fonts.